dcrstudio/dcr-cms/docs/graphql.md

   fields: [ContentTypeFieldInput!]
 }

-# used to update an existing dynamic content type
+# used to update an existing content type
 input ContentTypeUpdateInput {
   id: ID!
   name: String